pybpc/walrus/docs/source/api.rst

         :attr:`Config.indentation <walrus.Config.indentation>`
       * \*\*\ **kwargs** -- function record as described in :class:`Function`

-For assignment expression in *lambda* statements, the converted wrapper function will render based on the following templates.
+For assignment expression in *lambda* expressions, the converted wrapper function will be rendered based on the following templates.

 .. data:: LAMBDA_CALL_TEMPLATE
    :type: str